 - Character: A Complete Player is a leader on the field who knows how to handle adversity, be a team player, and is respectful to others.

 The following tables help to set expectations for Blackhawks’ competitive age groups and divisions.
 While these descriptions may be a general guide, each team’s season plan will vary due to that team’s goals and circumstances.

 Blackhawks places teams in a various leagues to provide the best developmental experience for players.
-These include‘s leagues—Premier 1, Premier 2, Classic 1, Classic 2, and Classic 3.
-MYSA operates under US Youth Soccer.
-Blackhawks may place certain teams the US Youth Soccer National League Midwest or Great Lakes Conferences.
-We also place teams in Regional, State, and City leagues, organized under US Club Soccer.
+These include‘s leagues, which operate under US Youth Soccer.
+Blackhawks may place certain teams in the US Youth Soccer National League Midwest or Great Lakes Conferences.
+We also place teams in National, Regional, State, and Cities leagues, organized under US Club Soccer.